nice-digital/nice-design-system/components/design-system/README.md

 This gives you everything: core (mixins, functions, variables, placeholders), CSS resets, icon font, default styles and all components.
 Visit the [documentation site](https://nhsevidence.github.io/nice-design-system/technical/sass/documentation/) for full details on what's available in the SCSS.

+#### Problems with tilde (~) imports?

+We use tildes in SCSS import paths, which works out of the box with sass-loader in webpack.
+Use [node-sass-tilde-importer](https://www.npmjs.com/package/node-sass-tilde-importer) if you're using node-sass directly, or [grunt-sass-tilde-importer](https://www.npmjs.com/package/grunt-sass-tilde-importer).

 If you want the design system without all of the components you can install the base styling:

 ```scss